SAP/ui5-webcomponents/docs/6-contributing/01-development-workflow.md

 on daily basis from forking the project to merging a change, emphasising on the Github workflow.

-## 1. Fork the UI5 Web Components repository
+## 1. Fork the UI5 Web Components repository.
 See how to fork a repo [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

-## 2. Clone the UI5 Web Components repository
+## 2. Clone the UI5 Web Components repository.
 See how to clone a repo [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-## 3. Run the project
+## 3. Run the project.

 **3.0.** Make sure you have the following prerequisites installed:
 - [Yarn](https://yarnpkg.com/en);